 Our financial statements were prepared using accounting principles generally accepted in the United States of America applicable to a going concern, which contemplate the realization of assets and liquidation of liabilities in the normal course of business.
-We have incurred continuous losses from operations since inception, and had an accumulated deficit of \$47,730,959 and working capital of \$4,201,918 at August 31, 2019.
+We have incurred continuous losses from operations since inception, and had an accumulated deficit of \$48,846,625 and working capital of \$4,023,670 at November 30, 2019.
 The report of our independent auditors for the year ended May 31, 2019, contained a going concern qualification.
 Our ability to continue as a going concern must be considered in light of the problems, expenses, and complications frequently encountered by early stage companies.

 Our ability to continue as a going concern is dependent on our ability to generate sufficient cash from operations to meet our cash needs, to borrow capital and to sell equity to support our plans to acquire operating businesses, open processing facilities and finance ongoing operations.
+We began generating revenue from operations with the acquisition of Alternative Solutions on June 27, 2018.
+Alternative Solutions is now profitable and management intends to finance corporate level and expansion costs over the next twelve months with revenues from its operations, and if necessary, loans and/or the proceeds from the sale of securities.
 There can be no assurance, however, that we will be successful in our efforts to raise additional debt or equity capital and/or that cash generated by our future operations will be adequate to meet our needs.
 These factors, among others, indicate that we may be unable to continue as a going concern for a reasonable period of time.